Skip to content

 • pre-commit integration

-• works on any language project, as long as you create the .cz.toml file.
+• works on any language project, as long as you create the .cz.toml or cz.toml file.

 Where do they cross paths?